paboAYUSHI/90daysOfCODE/README.md

   ## RECURSION
-     recursion is basically when a function calls itself a number of times until unless a condition is satisfied.
+     recursion is basically when a function calls itself directly or indirectly a number of times until unless a condition is satisfied.